digital-asset/daml/docs/source/migrate/index.rst

   data Either a b = Left a | Right b data Maybe a = Just a | Nothing

-``damlc`` provides the command ``generate-gen-src`` to generate modules containing ``Generic`` instances for your data types.
+``damlc`` provides the command ``generate-generic-src`` to generate modules containing ``Generic`` instances for your data types.
 For example

 .. code-block:: none

-  daml damlc generate-gen-src --qualify A --srcdir foo-upgrade-2.0/daml foo-1.0.0/.daml/dist/foo-1.0.0.dar daml damlc generate-gen-src --qualify B --srcdir foo-upgrade-2.0/daml foo-2.0.0/.daml/dist/foo-2.0.0.dar
+  daml damlc generate-generic-src --qualify A --srcdir foo-upgrade-2.0/daml foo-1.0.0/.daml/dist/foo-1.0.0.dar daml damlc generate-generic-src --qualify B --srcdir foo-upgrade-2.0/daml foo-2.0.0/.daml/dist/foo-2.0.0.dar

 generates two modules ``FooAGenInstances.daml`` and ``FooBGenInstances.daml`` in the ``foo-upgrade-2.0/daml`` directory.
 This allows us to just use the default ``Convertible`` instances